UV8971/Projectss/README.md

 # Projectss

-Use jupyter Source file and dataset.
+All Folders contain jupyter soruce file and / or dataset.
+Use them to run your codes.